-Have you ever noticed a difference in your health in the winter?
-While we all associate winter with the flu, doctors and scientists have been tracking other seasonal trends in illness.
-Many illnesses, especially autoimmune diseases such as rheumatoid arthritis, become worse in winter months and then improve in warm weather.
-A recent study confirms that immunity, inflammation and other components of health do have a seasonal rhythm – and that this rhythm is caused by differences in gene expression throughout the seasons.
-In fact, about a quarter of our genes appear to be more active during different parts of the year.
-In addition to having circadian, infradian and ultradian rhythms, our bodies have a seasonal rhythm as well.
+In the past decade, numerous studies examining seasonality and the immune system have confirmed that immunity, inflammation and other components of health do, in fact, have a seasonal rhythm – and that this rhythm is caused by differences in gene expression throughout the seasons.
+In fact, about a quarter of the body’s genes appear to be more active during certain parts of the year.
+In short, in addition to having circadian, infradian and ultradian rhythms, our bodies have a seasonal rhythm as well.

 Testing Gene Expression

-Gene expression is the process in which genetic instructions are used to create the proteins needed to perform and participate in particular body functions.
+Gene expression is the process by which genetic instructions are used to create the proteins needed to perform and participate in particular body functions.
 In a nutshell, our genes hold the blueprints for proteins.
-When a particular gene is expressed, the protein whose code the gene carries will be made in the cell expressing it.
-The differences between various types of cells are due to the different proteins expressed.
+When a particular gene is expressed, the protein whose code the gene carries will be made within the cell expressing it.
+The differences between various types of cells in the body are simply due to the different proteins expressed.

 To test gene expression, the University of Cambridge team took blood and tissue samples from 16,000 people in far-flung areas of both the Northern and Southern Hemisphere.
-Several factors were measured, including the types and amount of cells in the blood as well as the protein composition of cells in both blood and tissues.
-Several cells and proteins showed seasonal variation consistently across different populations, in nations as diverse as Gambia and the UK.
+Several factors were measured, including the types and amounts of cells in the blood as well as the protein composition of cells in both blood and tissues.
+The result?
+Several genes showed seasonal variation consistently across different populations, in nations as diverse as Gambia and the UK.

 ARNTL, Immunity and Winter

-One gene that showed different expression in summer and winter was ARNTL.
+In the Cambridge study, one gene that showed different expression in summer and winter was ARNTL.
 This gene has already been the subject of several studies, including research in circadian biology.
-ARNTL has been linked to the circadian rhythm as well as a range of medical disorders including gestational diabetes, inflammation and heart disease.
-In the recent study at the University of Cambridge, ARNTL was found to be far more active in the summer and less so in the winter.
+ARNTL has been linked to the circadian rhythm as well as to a range of medical disorders including gestational diabetes, inflammation and heart disease.
+In the recent study, ARNTL was found to be far more active in the summer and less so in the winter.

 Why Is Seasonal Variation Important?

-Why does the season affect gene expression and the immune system?
+Why does the season affect gene expression and the immune system in particular?
 Scientists believe that this is not a coincidence but rather a survival mechanism.
-Many of the seasonal variations found were actually quite useful.
-For example, people who lived in Gambia had higher levels of immune cells in their blood during the period when malaria is most common, from June to September.
-It is possible that the increase in inflammation and the lower threshold needed to trigger immune response seen in the winter months is similarly adaptive, that the body is creating more inflammatory proteins to better fight off the many illness-causing microorganisms that are more likely to be encountered during the winter.
+Many of the seasonal variations in gene expression that were discovered were quite useful.
+For example, people who lived in Gambia had higher levels of immune cells in their blood during the period when malaria is most common — from June to September.
+At the same time, the increase in inflammation and the lower threshold needed to trigger immune response seen in the winter months is similarly adaptive.
+In this case, the body is creating more inflammatory proteins to better fight off the many illness-causing microorganisms that are more likely to be encountered during the winter.